Frequently Asked Questions

 What happens to my grade if I am referred for suspected academic misconduct?

 Faculty members have the authority to assign grades.
-If the student is found responsible for dishonesty, the usual penalty is a zero on the test or project, “F” in the course, or whatever the faculty member deems appropriate for the violation.
+If the student is found responsible for dishonesty, the usual penalty is a zero on the test or project, “F” in the course, or whatever the faculty member deems appropriate, as per the syllabus, for the violation.
 Faculty also may request the Registrar to block the student's ability to use a withdrawal (W) in the class.

 What can I do to appeal a grade?